Yitzhak Coren: Biography

 In 1959 Coren was elected to the Knesset on the Mapai list.
-He retained his seat in the 1961 elections, and was appointed Deputy Minister of Finance in the tenth government on 30 May 1952, serving until the government left office on 26 June the following year.
-He lost his seat it in 1965, but returned to the Knesset on the Alignment list (an alliance of the Labor Party (formed by a merger of Mapai, Ahdut HaAvoda and Rafi) and Mapam) following the 1969 elections, but lost his seat again in 1973.
+He retained his seat in the 1961 elections and was appointed Deputy Minister of Finance in the tenth government on 30 May 1956, serving until the government left office on 26 June the following year.
+He lost his seat in 1965, but returned to the Knesset on the Alignment list (an alliance of the Labor Party (formed by a merger of Mapai, Ahdut HaAvoda and Rafi) and Mapam) following the 1969 elections, but lost his seat again in 1973.
 Between 1964 and 1979 he served as secretary of the World Union of Labor Zionists.

 Coren died in 1994.
 His daughter Ruth married politician Moshe Nissim, who held several ministerial portfolios in the 1980s and early 1990s, whilst his son Dani was briefly an MK for the Labor Party in 2006.